DogeTheBeast/College_notes/CHEM 154/Unit 3/Lewis Dot Structure.md

 	2. Hydrogen is always a terminal atom.
 	3. Unless told otherwise, do not form rings.
 3. Place two electrons in each bond of the skeletal structure.
-4. Place the remaining valence electrons not accounted for in Step 2 as lone paiirs on individual atoms until the octet rule is satisfied.
+4. Place the remaining valence electrons not accounted for in Step 2 as lone pairs on individual atoms until the octet rule is satisfied.
 5. Form multiple bonds as needed to complete octets and account for all valence electrons.
 6. Label the formal charges.
 (The sum of the formal charges is equal to the overall molecular charge)